-- Government should establish an Independent Pension Tribunal to set the rate of the Age Pension and other associated payments. - The Tribunal would take responsibility for calculating a fair and adequate rate based on need and circumstance. - The Tribunal could be established similar to the existing Remuneration Tribunal.
+- Government should establish an Independent Pension Tribunal to set the rate of the Age Pension and other associated payments and a fair process for indexation that better accounts for rapid changes in inflation. - The Tribunal would take responsibility for calculating a fair and adequate rate based on need and circumstance. - The Tribunal could be established similar to the existing Remuneration Tribunal.
 It would be made up of a panel of three members, supported by dedicated staff from the Australian Public Service Commission. - Its decisions would be accepted by Parliament in the same way monetary policy is set by the Reserve Bank. - The Tribunal would hand down its determination every November to provide enough time to be accounted for in the May Budget.